Ph.D. Comprehensives Policy

 Units must clearly specify when the comprehensive must be taken and how this fits into the program milestones, e.g., whether all coursework must have been completed prior to undertaking the comprehensive and/or whether the comprehensive is the final step before thesis research and writing.

-Scheduling of the comprehensive must be specified by the unit and must be completed in PhD3.
+Scheduling of the comprehensive must be specified by the unit and the comprehensive exam must be completed by the end of PhD3.
 Students must be informed of the date of the exam with sufficient time to prepare for it.

 Evaluation parameters must be made clear, including information about who sets the exam questions and who evaluates the student.
 If performance is assessed by a committee, it must be made clear how the committee is appointed and who sits on it, and how the evaluation is to be carried out (consensus or vote).